 Popular and effective plants you can plant include:

-Regardless of which methods you choose to use, I really think you should always choose this one first.
+Regardless of which natural pest control methods you choose to use, I really think you should always choose this one first.
 The first thing to do if you’re trying to get rid of pests, or keep them away is to stop them from being able to enter your house.

 Your home will have small cracks and gaps in which they enter through.
 Take a good amount of time searching for these spots and seal them off.
 Small cracks and gaps can be closed off using caulk, or expanding foam (comes in a can).
 For doors and windows, you can add weather strips to help close any gaps that may exist.